Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     }
 }

+// Since the batch is full, according to the callback, adding another event will fail.
-// Illustrating the use of the try add callback EventData eventData4 = new EventData(eventBody: new BinaryData("Sample-Event-4-will-fail"));
+EventData eventData4 = new EventData(eventBody: new BinaryData("Sample-Event-4-will-fail"));
 Assert.IsFalse(batch.TryAdd(eventData4));